dphilipov/xfce4-genmon-dualsensectl/README.md

 Active and Inactive states:
 ![image](https://user-images.githubusercontent.com/76788928/212563273-12d9fe98-c161-4d59-be98-589734287751.png)

 The script takes the output from [dualsensectl](https://github.com/nowrep/dualsensectl) and displays it as a tray icon via the [xfce4-genmon-plugin](https://docs.xfce.org/panel-plugins/xfce4-genmon-plugin/start).
-It also powers off the controller when you click on the battery percentage number.
+It also powers off the controller when you click on the controller icon.

 Icons used are [free Fontawesome icons](https://fontawesome.com/icons).
 You can replace them with whatever you want.